openacs/openacs-core/packages/acs-templating/www/resources/xinha-nightly/contrib/compression_readme.txt

+You can use the compress.php to batch-convert the current Xinha snapshot.
 You can use the compress.bat to compress JavaScript files by drag&drop in Windows.

 Please be aware that the language files cannot be compressed.